 You can do it the old fashion way and get it through a travel agent, which are usually equipped with such company offers.
 But in my opinion, you will pay much more for this.
 The best option s to get it online.
 You don’t even need to contact anybody or call anybody.
 With a few minutes and a few clicks filling an online form, you will receive a quote about the prices offered to compare the different options for you.

-for example, with World Nomads, in Less than one minute, I made a quick test to get a quote on a one-week travel insurance for a 30 years old Canadian.
+for example, with an unnamed company, in Less than one minute, I made a quick test to get a quote on a one-week travel insurance for a 30 years old Canadian.
 I only needed to put in my travel destination, my dates, my country, and that’s it.
 They sent me my quote and policy inclusions on the next page.

 This is the policy they propose for a one week trip.
 35 Canadian dollars for one week is less than 30 USD, so definitely affordable for what they offer.
 They have also the explorer plan which is like their premium for less than 5$ more.
 They even include dental care and Adventure Sports in both plan